kumarishoumya/Image-processing/README.md

 # Image-processing

 ### Steps:
-1. just run img-prp.py
+1. Just run img-prp.py
-2. enter the location of image (Test images are also provided)
+2. Enter the location of image (Test images are also provided)
+3. Click on the image viewer and press any key
-3. choose option for more
+4. Choose option for more

 ### for dataset